yatsu/jaffle/docs/index.rst

 Jaffle |version|
 ================

-Jaffle is an automation tool for Python software development, which does:
+Jaffle is an automation tool for Python software development, which has the following features:

-- Instantiate Python applications in a Jupyter_ kernel and allows them to call each other
+- Instantiate Python applications in a Jupyter_ kernel and allows them to interact each other
 - Launch external processes
-- Combine log messages of all Python applications and external processes enabling filtering and reformatting
+- Combine all log messages and allows filtering and reformatting by regular expressions and functions

-Jaffle contains :doc:`WatchdogApp </apps/watchdlog>` that can watch filesystem events and call arbitrary code or command.
-That allows you to automate testing, reloading applications, etc.
+- Built-in :doc:`WatchdogApp </apps/watchdog>` watches filesystem events and triggers another app, arbitrary code, and functions, which make it possible to setup various automations.

 .. _Jupyter: https://jupyter.org/